 Today’s project is something I’ve never done before.
-I made a small bench out of cabinet doors.
-I saw a bench on pinterest that had some sides that had detail, and I remembered that I had many of these cabinet doors in my shed.
+I made a small cabinet door bench.
+After I saw a bench on pinterest that had some sides with detail, I remembered that I had many of these cabinet doors in my shed.

 I bought about 20 of these a couple of years ago for $1 each.
 At the bottom of this post, I’ll share the other projects I made using these bargain cabinet doors.